wpdk/wpdk/README.md

 <a id="contrib"></a>
 ## Contributing

-Contributions are welcome.
+Contributions are welcome and needed!
 It is expected that the process will be modelled on the [SPDK Development Guidelines](https://spdk.io/development/).
 In these initial stages of the project, please email the [maintainers](https://github.com/wpdk/wpdk/blob/master/MAINTAINERS.md) directly.

 Please join the [SPDK community](https://spdk.io/community) and tell us how you are using SPDK on Windows.
 For real-time discussions, the SPDK Slack contains a [Windows channel](https://spdk-team.slack.com/archives/C01Q700GPGU).